hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 # Liquor Sales Supervised Learning Project

-Identify trends in Luxico Inc's liquor sales for Iowa.
+Identify trends in Luxco Inc's liquor sales for Iowa.

 How well a liquor distributor prevents stockouts, optimizes distribution, and effectively advertizes can make or break thier success.
-The purpose of this project is to identify trends for Luxico Inc's liquor sales in Iowa that are critical to operating optimally.
+The purpose of this project is to identify trends for Luxco Inc's liquor sales in Iowa that are critical to operating optimally.

 # DATA: